SeaBebop/La-Patisserie-Du-Coeur/README.md

     ->Finished the auth->fixed
     ->need to finish the annon part->fixed
-    Purchase History Backend<-Done and improved improved but I think it needs a tiny bit more Purchase History Frontend<-Basic idea done
+    Purchase History Backend<-Done and improved improved but I think it needs a tiny bit more Purchase History Frontend<-This weeks goal
-    Transferable data between session and account(cart and customer object transfer) More Marketable design of the page<-Deciding ideas Webhook causing data deletion<-Done on this
+    Transferable data between session and account(cart and customer object transfer)<-Done More Marketable design of the page<-This weeks goal Webhook causing data deletion<-Done on this
-    Webhook dealing with failures + more emails<-Currently on this Should data transfer be option?
-Probably not.
-Need to keep track of the order data if the session user and request.user is the same persion for refund and purchase history purposes.<-Not there yet
+    Webhook dealing with failures + more emails<-Done but more emails can be added if increased functionality Should data transfer be option?<-Currently not an option, happens on sign up page Bug:Purchase history bricks other api calls for session user<-Current goal

 Credits